 Are hiking shoes good for running?
 Like many adventurers, you might have switched over to the lighter and more versatile hiking shoe in recent years, reserving hiking boots for only the gnarliest mountain conditions.
 If you like to mix things up on the trails and enjoy a spot of running too, you may be wondering if your hiking footwear is suitable or if you need designated shoes for each activity.
-Let’s take a look at the attributes of hiking shoes and running shoes to determine whether you can get away with a one-pair-fits-all approach.
+Let’s take a look at the attributes of the best hiking shoes and the best trail running shoes to determine whether you can get away with a one-pair-fits-all approach.

 What’s the difference between hiking and running shoes?